-Date Measure Monetary Policy/Operations Fiscal Policy Private Sector Regulatory Forbearance Containment requirement for wearing a mask at all times when on public transport and in public places will also remain in effect.
-March 5 • • Announced that banks are to extend repayment holiday for small firms until October 2021.
-The banks must allow 120,000 qualified corporate borrowers-companies with an annual sales turnover below HKD 800 million (USD103 million) and no serious overdue loans-to defer repayments of principal on corporate loans or mortgages until October 2021. • • [Hong Kong Housing Authority] Approved 6-month extension of rent concession period for eligible non-domestic tenants from April 1-September 30, 2021.
+Date Measure Monetary Policy/Operations Fiscal Policy Private Sector Regulatory Forbearance Containment group gatherings of more than four people in public places will continue.
+The requirement for wearing a mask at all times when on public transport and in public places will also remain in effect.
+March 4 • • Announced that banks will extend the repayment holiday for small firms until October 2021.
+The banks must allow 120,000 qualified corporate borrowers-companies with an annual sales turnover below HKD 800 million (USD 103 million) and no serious overdue loans-to defer repayments of principal on corporate loans or mortgages until October 2021. • • March 5 • [Hong Kong Housing Authority] Approved 6-month extension of rent concession period for eligible non-domestic tenants from April 1-September 30, 2021.
 It is estimated that a total of around 9,900 of the HA's non-domestic tenants/licensees will benefit from the extension of rent concessions.
-The rent foregone for this extension of 75 percent rent concession for six months is estimated to be around HKD 657.3 million. • • • March 12 • • • • Announced tighter infection control measures for fitness centers from March 12, 2021, in view of recent large scale cluster outbreaks in fitness centers; issued a compulsory testing order for all workers at gyms and fitness centers, requiring them to undergo COVID-19 testing before March 14, 2021.
-March 16 • • • Announced that the Government will maintain restrictions on those who have stayed in extremely high-risk specified places (Brazil, Ireland, South Africa and the United Kingdom) from boarding flights for Hong Kong.
+The rent foregone for this extension of 75 percent rent concession for six months is estimated to be around HKD 657.3 million. • • • March 15 • • • • Announced the maintenance of restrictions on those who have stayed in extremely high-risk specified places (Brazil, Ireland, South Africa and the United Kingdom) from boarding flights for Hong Kong.
 The 21-day compulsory quarantine requirement for people arriving in Hong Kong who have stayed in places outside China will also continue.
 March 17 • • • • Announced that the social distancing measures currently in place will be maintained until March 31, 2021.
-March 29 • Announced that starting from May 1, 2021, the Government's Job Creation Scheme under the Anti-epidemic Fund will provide up to 2,000 short-term jobs for a period of around five months for practitioners in the travel trade to be responsible for the operation and administrative work at 24 community vaccination centres (CVCs) that are not operated by private hospitals.
-The full-time roles will offer monthly pay ranging between HKD 10,000 (USD 1,287) and HKD 40,000. • • Announced the reopening of pools and beaches starting from April 1, 2021, as the fourth wave of COVID-19 infections has subsided.
-Lifted ban on travelers from the United Kingdom; quarantine rules to be eased for those from Australia, New Zealand, and Singapore; announced extension of quarantine free 'Return2HK" program to include all of mainland China.
-Major shake-up of border measures includes relaunch of government's efforts to strike quarantine-free, "travel-bubble" deals with more than 10 countries.
-March 31 • • • Announced maintenance of the majority of social distancing measures on catering businesses and scheduled premises until April 14, 2021, and encouraged more members of the public to get vaccinated as early as possible; swimming pools are
+March 29 • Announced that starting from May 1, 2021, the Government's Job Creation Scheme under the Anti-epidemic Fund will provide up to 2,000 short-term jobs for a period of around five months for practitioners in the travel trade to be responsible for the operation and administrative work at 24 community vaccination centres (CVCs) that are not operated by private hospitals. • • • March 30 • Announced a reduction on the working hour requirements of the Working Family Allowance Scheme from June 2021 to May 2022 to provide additional support to working individuals and families with financial difficulties amid the ongoing COVID-19 pandemic. • • March 31 • • • Announced the maintenance of the majority of social distancing measures on catering businesses and scheduled premises until April 14, 2021 and encouraged more members of the public to get vaccinated as early as possible.
+Swimming pools and beaches can be reopened from April 1, 2021 with social distancing requirements and restrictions in place (e.g., at least 1.5 meters